Best islands to visit in Japan

 2. Okinawa-Hontō

 To some extent, the island still feels like occupied territory, especially central Okinawa-Hontō, where the American bases and the nearby “American” towns, with their drive-ins and shopping malls.
-They have become a bizarre tourist attraction for mainland Japanese, who come to soak up a bit of American culture.
+They've become something of a tourist attraction for mainland Japanese, who come to soak up a bit of American culture.

 Naminoue shrine, Okinawa © Pixabay